dolph/graph-db-insights/README.md

 ![](doc/source/images/Architecture.png)
-1. The developer sets up the Kubernetes cluster using Kubernetes service on IBM Bluemix.
+1. The developer sets up the Kubernetes cluster using Kubernetes service on IBM Cloud.
 2. The OrientDB instance is deployed on the Kubernetes cluster created by the developer in the first step with persistent volume, exposing the ports(2424, 2480) used by OrientDB on bluemix.
 3. The developer creates a Jupyter notebook on the IBM DSX powered by spark.
 While creation of notebook, an instance of Object Storage is attached to the notebook for storing the data used by the notebook.
 4. The developer uploads the configuration file (config.json) and the dataset (graph-insights.csv) in the object storage.